orar/questrar/ReadMe.md

 `withRequest` automatically takes `props.id` if `options.id` is empty.
 Thats to say `options.id` has precedence over `props.id`.
 However, if you require `options.id` to merge with `props.id`, set `mergeIdSources` to true.
-This will join `options.id` with `props.id` with no duplicates and return an object similar to `RequestProp` type to the component as `props.request` typed as
+This will merge `options.id` with `props.id` with no duplicates and return an object similar to `RequestProp` type to the component as `props.request` but typed as

  ```typescript
  { data: { [id: string | number]: RequestState }, //instead of data: RequestState
    actions: {